MJ Melendez Player Props: Royals vs. Rockies

 MJ Melendez At The Plate

-- Melendez has 10 doubles, two triples, five home runs and 24 walks while hitting .212.
+- Melendez is batting .212 with 10 doubles, two triples, five home runs and 25 walks.

-- In 57.7% of his games this season (30 of 52), Melendez has picked up at least one hit, and in nine of those games (17.3%) he recorded multiple hits.
+- In 58.5% of his 53 games this season, Melendez has picked up at least one hit.
+He's also had nine multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.